Number of Venezuelan refugees and migrants reaches 3 million: UN

 Governments from the region met in Ecuador in September and are scheduled to hold a second meeting Nov.
 22-23.

 Most migrants say they are fleeing Venezuela's imploding economy.
-Venezuela was once among Latin America's most prosperous nations, and it has the world's largest proven oil reserves, but a fall in oil prices accompanied by corruption and mismanagement under two decades of socialist rule have left the economy in economic and political crisis.
+Venezuela was once among Latin America's most prosperous nations, and it has the world's largest proven oil reserves, but a fall in oil prices and domestic woes have created economic and political crisis.
 Inflation this year could top 1 million percent, according to economists at the International Monetary Fund.